MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 # get a subscription that contains search words or phrases
 az account list --query "[?contains(name,'search phrase')].{SubscriptionName:name, SubscriptionID:id, TenantID:tenantId}" --output table
 ```
+You can also store subscription information in a variable for use within a script.
 ---
 # [Bash](#tab/bash)